Azure/bicep-registry-modules/avm/utl/types/avm-common-types/README.md

 targetScope = 'subscription'

 metadata name = 'Import'
-metadata description = 'This example imports all available types of the given module.'
+metadata description = '''
+This example imports all available types of the given module.'

+Note: When using the published module, you should import the types via the Public Bicep Registry using the following syntax: br/public:avm/utl/types/avm-common-types:<version>
+'''

 // ============== //
 // Test Execution //